mattheww/gomill/gomill_docs/competitions.rst

 :term:`GTP` version 2 on their standard input and output streams.

-It launches the executables itself, with command line arguments and other environment as detailed by the :setting:`Player` settings in the control file.
+It launches the executables itself, with command line arguments and other environment as detailed by the :ref:`Player settings <player configuration>` in the control file.

-.. todo:: Make sure Player link works

 It launches a new engine subprocess for each game and closes it when the game is terminated.
-It waits for the subprocess to exit before reporting the game result.

 .. tip:: To run players on a different computer to the ringmaster, specify a suitable :program:`ssh` command line in the :setting:`Player` definition.

-.. todo:: link to tedious docs about what happens if an engine fails to launch, and exit status.
-Maybe the wait-for-exit behaviour goes there.
+See :ref:`engine errors` and :ref:`engine exit behaviour` for details of what happens if engines misbehave.

 .. index:: rules, ko, superko